WilliamYWY/tradingBot/README.md

             return True
         else:
             return False
+    def change_status(self, status: Status):
+        self.status = status
+        self.observed_time = 0
+        return

 ```

 ### **Bot**
 Now comes the bot

-After defining the rule(strategy) that the bot needs to follow, lets see how bot actually simulates transaction.
+After defining the rule(strategy) that the bot needs to follow, lets see how bot do the transaction.
 The bot will first evaluate the new market data, then check previous orders if needed to be cross, and then see whether to place a new order.
 For this example, we set our bot to evaluate the market every one hour.
 That is:
 - Using 1 hour klines as data point (for example: 2:00 - 2:59)
 - Bot will do those above actions every 1 hour (start at 3:00 then sleep for 1 hour)
+Since we simulate on history data there is no need to sleep.

+When the bot call strategy.eval_hold and get the signal Status.BUY or Status.SELL, the bot will open an order and store info of that order.
+When there is an existing order and strategy.eval_cross return True, the order will be crossed and the profit will be calculated.

+Take profit and stop loss is important when trading.
+This bot can also simulate the TP/SL with resolution of 1 min.
+The bot will check the TP/SL every data point.
+That is:
+- If Using 1 hour klines as data point, the bot will fetch 59 1 min klines.
+- For example: Data point is one kline data from 1:00 to 1:59, the bot will fetch 1 min klines within this period, and use **highest** and **lowest** price to check TP/SL.

+There is only one public function in bot that will be called by market_sim
+- eval() return Status

+** Code will be upload **